 More contemporary additions come from the country’s Communist era, as well as Modernist and contemporary additions to the cityscape…

-Here are Prague’s 10 must-see architectural landmarks.
+In no particular order, here are 12 of Prague’s must-see architectural landmarks.

 This dramatic, 65-meter-tall gothic tower was built as one of 13 gates to the city.
 Modelled after the Old Town Bridge Tower and studded with sculptures, its name comes from its use as a gunpowder store in the 17th century.